ysyk2021/the-self-disciplined-entrepreneur-personal-responsibility-and-accountability-in-business/src/chapter-5-2.md

-Chapter 9: Setting Goals and Measuring Progress
+Setting Goals and Measuring Progress
 ===============================================

 Setting clear goals and measuring progress is a crucial aspect of personal responsibility and accountability in business.
 This chapter explores effective techniques for setting goals and implementing strategies to track and evaluate progress towards those goals.